QMUL/poLCAParallel/README.md

 * The R package MASS is not required as a prerequisite.
 * The default value for `n.thread` should be `1` instead of `parallel::detectCores()`

+The R code should follow the Tidyverse style guide.
+In particular, variables, functions and parameters should be in snake case.
+This will result in

+* Removing the `poLCA.` and `poLCAParallel.` prefix in function and file names
+* Using an underscore instead of a dot in variable and parameter names, for example, `na.rm` should be called `na_rm`

 The following R functions, many of which are internal, are marked as deprecated and should be deleted